 Year 7: A time of opportunity and confidence building

 Students new to Year 7 will find the Old Palace community welcoming, supportive and full of exciting opportunities.
 Moving to a new school can sometimes be an unsettling experience, so we have established trusted strategies, such as not giving homework until after the autumn half term, to ensure a smooth transition.
 Students soon relish the numerous academic and extra curricular opportunities available and their confidence grows, aided by a strong framework of pastoral support.

 We are committed to ensuring that all our students are stretched and challenged in their learning.
 Girls are encouraged to participate in many of the exciting clubs and activities on offer and they take part in competitions which challenge their thinking and creativity.
 Students with academic or music scholarships and those who demonstrate exceptional academic ability are invited to join the prestigious Palace Group, where they will continue to be stretched and challenged.

 In Year 7 students follow a broad curriculum of 17 different subjects including: Art & Design, Computer Science (includes Codes & Cryptography), Dance, Design Technology, Drama, English, French or Spanish, Geography, History, Computing, Latin, Mathematics, Dance, Music, PE & Swimming, RS & Philosophy, Science (Biology, Chemistry and Physics), Spanish (Beginners).
 Setting in Mathematics occurs following assessments during the autumn term.
 Students are grouped in French and Spanish according to experience and ability.
 Movement across sets occurs throughout the school as appropriate.
-Alongside, the Learning for Life programme, which is part of the Year 7 curriculum, underpins the human, social, spiritual, cultural, careers and academic aspects of the
+Alongside, the Learning for Life programme, which is part of the Year 7 curriculum, underpins the human, social, spiritual, cultural, careers and academic aspects of the students’ work.

 In Year 8 & 9, the curriculum introduced in Year 7 is enriched by the introduction of a second modern foreign language: German, Italian or Spanish.